m-miller/CMS-pricing-transparency-convert/README.md

 - Export pricing transparency Excel file as CSV.
 - Convert using JavaScript or PHP convert scripts
-- Update table_of_contents.json with converted json files (NC & GA, etc)
+- Update table_of_contents file with converted json files (NC & GA, etc) and date
+- Update HTML tables with current data
+- Upload json files and Table of Contents json file to same directory

 ## JavaScript/Node.js Usage